nfrisby/frags/doc-drafts/ghc-internals.md

 (GHC trusts these terms respect its internals invariants.
 It is not an easy task,
 so I recommend enabling `-dcore-lint` in any module that uses a plugin.)
-The type of an evidence term is quite literaly the constraint's predicate itself: each type class determines a data type with one type parameter per class index and one constructor with an argument for each class method, and `~` constraints are inhabitated by *coercions* (a subset of Core).
+The type of an evidence term is quite literally the constraint's predicate itself: each type class determines a data type with one type parameter per class index and one constructor with an argument for each class method, and `~` constraints are inhabitated by *coercions* (a subset of Core).